cognitedata/inso-bootstrap-cli/README.md

 1. Follow the steps in the [Poetry installation guide](https://python-poetry.org/docs/#installation) to install Poetry.

+2. Clone this repository.
+CD to the folder containing the repo code.

-2. Install and set up the local Python environment:
+3. Install and set up the local Python environment:

    ```bash
    poetry build